Conack History, Family Crest & Coats of Arms

-Cornwall, a region of southwest England that is celebrated in the Arthurian romances of the Middle Ages.
+The distinguished surname Conack originated in Cornwall, a region of southwest England that is celebrated in the Arthurian romances of the Middle Ages.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 Under the Feudal System of government, surnames evolved and they often reflected life on the manor and in the field.
 Nickname surnames were rare among the Cornish, they did occasionally adopt names that reflected the physical characteristics or other attributes of the original bearer of the name.
-The name Conack is a nickname type of surname for a rich and successful person.
-Looking back further, we find the name Conack was derived from the Cornish word connock, of the same meaning.
+The name Conack is a nickname type of surname for a rich and successful person. having derived from the Cornish word connock, of the same meaning.

 Early Origins of the Conack family